Fmahring-prof/JavaFX-ScenesChangerLIB/README.md

 # JFX-SceneChangerLIB

-Quick and dirty SceneChanger for JavaFX
+Quick and dirty SceneChanger for JavaFX.

     This is just because i am lazy and dont want to write it all over again.
 IT is NOT optimized i just made it to try make my own lib.

 IMPORTANT!!